 To import and activate the settings of a configuration profile saved on a TFTP server.
-This option is not recommended if you transmit data over untrusted networks.
+Do not use this setting if you transmit data over untrusted networks.

 The device copies the settings into the volatile memory and disconnects the connection to the Command Line Interface.
 The device immediately uses the settings of the imported configuration profile.